-DISPUTE RESOLUTION
+19 DISPUTE RESOLUTION

-19.1.
-Notice of Dispute
+19.1 Notice of Dispute

-If a dispute arises in connection with this statement (Dispute) a party will give notice to the other party indicating the nature of the Dispute.
+If a dispute arises in connection with this statement (Dispute) between the Members, a party will give notice to the other party indicating the nature of the Dispute.
 The Representatives of the disputing Members must meet and attempt to resolve the Dispute within 20 Business Days of that notice.
+A Dispute can only be between Members and can only involve Members (of a Member's Representative).

-19.2.
-Meeting of executives
+19.2 Meeting of executives